nverma0306/API-Automation/ReadMe.md

 	Documentation about the project.
 5. **newman** folder
     This folder contains generated report.
+6. **API Automation Test Cases.xlsx** folder
+    This folder contains the list of automated testcases

 ### How to run :
 1. Download or copy both json file in one folder.
 Note the path to this folder.